-I've spent most of my professional career dealing with design, technology, applied research methods and statistics, as well as anything having to do with human affect, cognition, and behavior primarily through the human interface to technology.
+I've spent most of my professional career dealing with design, technology, applied research, and anything having to do with human affect, cognition, and behavior primarily through the human interface to technology.

-My current interests are in advances in design practice, the human and technology aspects of social media and the mobile web, and the ways in which technology can extend, optimize, and improve work, play, relationships, education, health, and overall fulfillment.
+My current interests are in advances in design practice, design-based organizational transformation, and the ways in which technology can extend, optimize, and improve work, play, relationships, education, health, and overall fulfillment.

-I'm director of design at IBM and am at present responsible for the worldwide evangelism of our design practices to ensure the understanding and adoption of them cross-company, the stewardship of our current design system, and our community of designers worldwide.
+I'm director of design at IBM and am responsible for worldwide evangelism of our design practices to ensure the understanding and adoption of them across all of IBM as well as for and with key clients.

 I joined IBM in 1988 after having done graduate studies, research, and teaching at the University of Toronto.
 I introduced User-Centered Design at IBM in 1993 and assumed my company-wide role in 1995.
 I've written over 60 conference and journal publications.
 I've also written a book entitled "User-Centered Design: An Integrated Approach", contributed chapters to other edited books and served as special issue editor for the International Journal of Human-Computer Interaction special issue entitled "Designing the Total User Experience at IBM" and the "Ease of Use" issue of the IBM Systems Journal.
 I'm a member of several international committees and working groups.
 I'm based in Toronto, Canada.

-I've spent much of my life observing people interacting with others, their world, and themselves; read widely about improving the human condition, optimizing the interactions between people, and driving effective organizational change; and practiced what I've learned.
+I've spent much of my life observing people interacting with others, their world, and technology; read widely about improving the human condition, optimizing the interactions between people, and driving effective organizational change; and practiced what I've learned.
 I have undergraduate, master's, and doctoral level training in Psychology, Cognitive Science, and Human Computer Interaction, have taught university, conducted research, and worked at IBM for over 25 years.
 I've taught, led, managed, and mentored thousands of people over the years.
-I'm also a father of four with kids ranging in age from 12 to 23.
+I share what I've learned here on this blog and in my Life Habits Mentoring podcast.